stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 - and a platform specific implementation, e.g. `VK_KHR_xcb_surface` for Linux or `VK_KHR_win32_surface` for Windows.

+To determine the extensions required for the local hardware we will take advantage of the platform-independant Vulkan support provided by the GLFW library.

-This is where a new package and JNA library for GLFW is introduced:
+First a new package and JNA library are implemented:

 ```java
 interface DesktopLibrary extends Library {